loopbackio/loopback-next/docs/site/Authentication-overview.md

 As you can see, a request with token in its header reaches the application.
 It's handled by the REST server's sequence, which invokes the authentication action to decode the user profile from token so that controller can inject the user into its functions.
-All you need to do is the code in programming colors:
+All you need to add is the code in programming colors:

 - Register the authentication component and JWT extension in your application.
 - Enable the authenticate action in sequence.